-Slowly raise the boom to lift the attachment, allowing the cylinder pivot connection to come within range of the excavator cylinder stroke.

-Extend the excavator cylinder until the power link bore lines up with the cylinder pivot connection.
-Pin the excavator cylinder to the attachment.

-Crowd and extend the attachment, checking closely to make sure there is no interference between the bracket and hard lines.
+- 3. Slowly raise the boom to lift the shear, allowing the shear cylinder pivot connection to come within range of the excavator cylinder stroke. - 4.
+Extend the excavator cylinder until the power link bore lines up with the shear cylinder pivot connection.
+Pin excavator cylinder to the shear. - 5.
+Crowd and extend the shear, checking closely to make sure there is no interference between the shear bracket and hard lines.
 Also check for interference between the cylinder and boom/stick.